ngi-nix/liberaforms/docs/docker.md

 ### Remote storage

-The volume created in the previous step is neccesary.
-It is used if the Minio server becomes unavailable.
+> The local volume created in the previous step is neccesary becauee it is used if the Minio server becomes unavailable.

-Now add these lines to your `docker-compose.yml`
+Add these lines to your `docker-compose.yml`

 ```
 MINIO_URL: ${MINIO_URL}